FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

         "license": "https://github.com(URL_TO_INSERT_RECORD https://github.com/)/nf-core/chipseq/blob/1.2.1/LICENSE"
     },
     "usability_domain": [
-        "nfcore(URL_TO_INSERT_RECORD http://purl.uniprot.org/core/)(URL_TO_INSERT_RECORD https://core.ac.uk)/chipseq is a bioinformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)ics analysis pipeline used for Chromatin ImmunopreciPitation sequencing (ChIP-seq) data.", "For use with multiple replicates, the group identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) should be identical when you have multiple replicates from the same experimental group, just increment the replicate identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) appropriately.
-The first replicate value for any given experimental group must be 1.", "Both the group and replicate identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)s should be the same when you have re-sequenced the same sample more than once e.g. to increase sequencing depth.
+        "nfcore(URL_TO_INSERT_RECORD http://purl.uniprot.org/core/)(URL_TO_INSERT_RECORD https://core.ac.uk)/chipseq is a bioinformat (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) ics analysis pipeline used for Chromatin ImmunopreciPitation sequencing (ChIP-seq) data.", "For use with multiple replicates, the group identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)  should be identical when you have multiple replicates from the same experimental group, just increment the replicate identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema)  appropriately.
+The first replicate value for any given experimental group must be 1.", "Both the group and replicate identifier (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=identifier_schema) s should be the same when you have re-sequenced the same sample more than once e.g. to increase sequencing depth.
 The pipeline will perform the alignments in parallel, and subsequently merge them before further analysis. "
     ],
     "description_domain": {
         "keywords": [